-I hope to help you get started and set-up with the best music practice regime I know, a regime which will have you playing a simple traditional Irish tune within one month with minimal effort.
+I hope to help you get started and set up with the best music practice regime I know.
+A regime which will have you playing a simple traditional Irish reel within one month, with minimal effort.

 First and foremost, I will assume you are motivated, if you aren’t, stop reading this post until you are!

 I want you to surf the wave of your motivation, you know that moment when you’ve decided, “Right, I’m gonna do it!
 I’m finally going to learn how to play traditional Irish music!”.